 Over the past 5 years The Lowry has worked closely in partnership with Salford Young Carers Service to support children and young people across the city with a caring responsibility.
 This work has engaged over 200 Young Carers and the work they have created has impacted on the lives of over 2000 children, young people and health professionals across the UK and abroad.

-“Using creativity as a way to talk about how I feel has been a big learning curve for me- its taught me how to focus my thoughts and articulate my emotions in a new way.
-Being able to explain how you feel in a safe environment where no one judges and at then use your experience to educate people about young carers its therapeutic for me.”
+“Using creativity as a way to talk about how I feel has been a big learning curve for me – its taught me how to focus my thoughts and articulate my emotions in a new way.”

 “Also by listening to young carers talk about their experiences makes me realise I’m not on my own.
-Benefits me personally because the more people that understand young carers means more understanding/more support for young carers.
-Then also benefits young carers.
-Using yourself as a voice for other young people in a similar situation.”
+It benefits me personally because the more people understand what being a young carer means, the more there is an understanding/more support for young carers.
+I see it as using yourself as a voice for other young people in a similar situation.”

 “There might be people who see our play or watch our films that are caring for someone but they don’t understand what they are, they don’t know they are a young carer.
 My Life without these projects without a shadow of a doubt would be very different.
 I wouldn’t be alive today without the support I’ve had.”